-The vehicle seat vibrated at the hamstring area, and soon the vehicle moved into the fast lane.
-After overtaking another vehicle in the second lane, the vehicle signaled the driver again and returned to the fast lane.
-While changing lanes twice, the driver's display relayed the driving status in real time with messages such as "automatic lane change" and "change complete."
-On curves and downhill stretches alike, as long as the driver operated only the speed button, the vehicle overtook other cars on its own.
-All of it was done with the driver's hands and feet free.
+The vehicle seat vibrated in the hamstring area, and the vehicle soon moved into the fast lane.
+After overtaking another car in the second lane, the vehicle signaled the driver again and returned to the first lane.
+While changing lanes twice, the driver's display relayed the driving status in real time, showing "automatic lane change," "change complete," and more.
+On curves and downhill stretches, as long as the driver operated only the speed button, the vehicle overtook other cars on its own.
+All of this happened with the driver's hands and feet free.

-Super Cruise engaged on the Escalade IQ.
-When activated, the system recognizes a lane that disappears and moves the vehicle into the adjacent lane. /Courtesy of Kim Ji-hwan
+Super Cruise on the Escalade IQ is in operation as the vehicle recognizes a lane that is ending and moves to the adjacent lane. /Courtesy of Kim Ji-hwan

 Thanks to rear-wheel steering that turns the rear wheels up to 10 degrees, the Escalade IQ moves diagonally. /Courtesy of Kim Ji-hwan

-When we entered Jayu-ro, a steering-wheel-shaped icon appeared on the driver's display.
-That signaled that Super Cruise could be activated.
-When we operated the final step for activating Super Cruise—the "SET-/RES+" button—the icon turned green, indicating we could take our hands off the steering wheel.
+When we entered Jayu-ro, a steering-wheel-shaped icon appeared on the driver display, signaling that Super Cruise could be activated.
+Operating the final step, the "SET-/RES+" button, turned the indicator green and allowed hands-off driving.
 The "SET-/RES+" button adjusts the speed for adaptive cruise control (ACC).

-To overtake the vehicle ahead, the reporter set the speed to 100 kph with the SET-/RES+ button.
-The vehicle then accelerated and moved into the fast lane, and after passing the car in front, it returned to the second lane.
+To overtake the vehicle ahead, the reporter set the speed to 100 kph using the SET-/RES+ button.
+The vehicle then accelerated into the fast lane, and after passing the car in front, returned to the second lane.

-With Super Cruise activated, the driver can also directly command a lane change.
-Just operate the turn signal.
-If you turn on the left signal, it moves to the left lane; if you turn on the right, it moves to the right lane.
-We turned on the right signal to move into the fourth lane and waited, and the driver's display showed "changing lanes."
-We waited about 20 seconds more, but the vehicle determined there was not enough space and did not change lanes.
+With Super Cruise activated, the driver can also command a manual lane change by operating the turn signal.
+Turning on the left signal moves the vehicle to the left lane, and the right signal to the right lane.
+We turned on the right signal to move into the fourth lane and waited, and the driver display showed "changing lanes."
+After waiting about 20 seconds more, the vehicle judged there was not enough space and did not change lanes.

-An Escalade IQ with Super Cruise activated changes lanes. /Courtesy of GM Korea
+An Escalade IQ with Super Cruise engaged changes lanes. /Courtesy of GM Korea

-Super Cruise held the center steadily even on downhill stretches and curved lanes, and the advantage of hands-free driving was clear.
+Even on downhill grades and curved lanes, Super Cruise kept the center steadily, and the benefit of free hands was clear.
 However, it seems somewhat complicated to activate.
-You have to press the ACC button and the Super Cruise button in sequence and then operate the speed button, and it is inconvenient that the driver must set the speed to the road's speed limit.
+You have to press the ACC button and the Super Cruise button in sequence, then operate the speed button, and the driver must set the speed to the road's limit, which is cumbersome.

-Keeping your eyes forward is essential.
-Even if you look away briefly to find a charging cable and connect it to your phone, a red warning light appears with the message "distraction."
-That is because Super Cruise falls under Level 2 partial Autonomous Driving.
-If, despite Super Cruise's warnings, the driver does not keep eyes on the road, the vehicle stops and disables Super Cruise.
-You have to restart the car to use Super Cruise again.
+Keeping eyes forward is essential.
+Even briefly looking away to find a charging cable and connect a mobile phone triggers a red warning light and the alert "distracted."
+That is because Super Cruise is a Level 2 partial Autonomous Driving system.
+If, despite the Super Cruise warnings, the driver does not keep eyes forward, the vehicle will stop and deactivate Super Cruise.
+The vehicle must be restarted to use Super Cruise again.
 A GM Korea official said it was "a choice for safety."

 The side profile of the Escalade IQ. /Courtesy of Kim Ji-hwan

-The ride quality was stable.
-The Escalade IQ measures 5,715 mm in length, 1,935 mm in height, and 2,055 mm in width, with a curb weight of 4.2 tons.
-Even as this massive vehicle traveled at more than 100 kph, the Super Cruise feature kept it centered in the lane with stability.
-If you did not look at the speed, it felt so comfortable you could hardly sense how fast it was going.
-It also jolted less over bumpy surfaces and speed bumps.
-The Escalade IQ uses air suspension.
-And thanks to rear-wheel steering of up to 10 degrees, this over-5-meter vehicle exited roundabouts smoothly.
+The ride was stable.
+The Escalade IQ measures 5,715 mm long, 1,935 mm high, and 2,055 mm wide, and its curb weight alone reaches 4.2 tons.
+Even as this massive vehicle traveled at over 100 kph, the Super Cruise feature kept it centered in the lane.
+It was so comfortable that you could hardly feel the actual speed without looking at the speedometer.
+The jolting was reduced even over bumpy surfaces and speed bumps.
+The Escalade IQ is equipped with air suspension.
+In addition, thanks to rear-wheel steering that turns up to 10 degrees, the over-5-meter vehicle exited roundabouts smoothly.

-The Escalade IQ's acceleration was also outstanding.
-Motors rated at 354 horsepower (260 kW) each for the front and rear axles deliver a combined maximum torque of 108.5 kg·m.
-On the left side of the steering wheel is a V-marked velocity activation button.
-When activated, it enables the vehicle's peak performance, delivering up to 750 horsepower.
-Despite weighing over 4 tons, the Escalade IQ takes only 4.7 seconds to go from a standstill to 100 kph.
+The Escalade IQ's acceleration was also excellent.
+Motors rated at 354 horsepower (260 kW) on the front and rear axles combine for a maximum torque of 108.5 kg·m.
+On the left of the steering wheel is a V-marked velocity activation button.
+When activated, a high-performance mode delivers up to 750 horsepower.
+Despite weighing over 4 tons, the Escalade IQ takes only 4.7 seconds to reach 100 kph from a standstill.

 The interior of the Escalade IQ. /Courtesy of Kim Ji-hwan

-The energy efficiency came out to 2.9 kilometers per kWh.
+The energy efficiency was 2.9 kilometers per kWh.
 The Escalade IQ's official combined efficiency is 3.1 km/kWh.
-The subzero temperatures that day appear to have had an effect.
-A high-capacity battery of about 205 kWh, made by a joint venture between GM and LG Energy Solution, is installed.
-That is why, despite the low official combined efficiency, it can travel up to 739 kilometers on a single charge.
-This level of range is among the highest in Korea.
+The cold weather below freezing that day appears to have had an effect.
+It carries a large 205 kWh battery made by the joint venture of GM and LG Energy Solution.
+This is why, despite the low combined efficiency, it can travel up to 739 kilometers on a single charge.
+That level of range is among the highest in Korea.

-A 55-inch curved display mounted on the dashboard shows the side and rear camera views.
-The curved format makes it more comfortable because you do not have to turn your head as much compared with a flat display, but the camera image quality was not very good, which was inconvenient.
-The 345-liter front storage space appears to be a strong selling point of the Escalade IQ.
+The 55-inch curved display mounted on the dashboard shows the side and rear camera views.
+The curved shape is comfortable because you don't have to turn your head as much as with a flat display, but the camera image quality was not very good, which was inconvenient.
+The 345-liter front storage space appears to be a key attraction of the Escalade IQ.

-The domestic price is 277.57 million won.
-Because the Escalade model itself clearly targets a specific customer base, price is likely to be a barrier to experiencing Super Cruise more widely.
+The domestic selling price is 277.57 million won.
+Because the Escalade as a model has a clearly defined customer base, the price looks to be a barrier to experiencing Super Cruise widely.
 In response, GM Korea plans to expand Super Cruise to other models.
-A GM Korea official said, "We plan to launch a Super Cruise that does not require keeping eyes forward by 2028," adding, "Until then, we will speed up expanding the models to which Super Cruise is applied."
+A GM Korea official said, "We plan to launch a Super Cruise that does not require keeping eyes forward by 2028," adding, "Until then, we will speed up the expansion of models equipped with Super Cruise."

 ※ This article has been translated by AI.
 Share your feedback here.